On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Convergence study and error analysis

-In the following analysis $M$, $\tilde{M}$, $\hat{M}$, $M_k (k \in \mathbb{Z}^+)$ and $C$ are generic constants independent of the time step and space discretizations $\Delta t$ and $h$ respectively.
-We will also assume the following bounds on the porosity, $\phi_*\leq \phi(x) \leq \phi^*$.
 For the rest of the analysis of the water saturation equation \eqref{conv-num2}, with slight abuse of notation, we will write $\tilde{x}_i^n$ and $\bar{x}_i^n$ to mean $\tilde{x}_i^{s,n}$ and $\bar{x}_i^{s,n}$ respectively.
 In the next two lemmas we estimate the errors introduced by approximating the derivative in the characteristic direction and the second order derivative term in \cref{conv-sat2} with their finite difference discretizations given in \cref{conv-num2}. \begin{lemma} The error in approximating the characteristic derivative in \cref{conv-sat2} is given by

 \end{lemma} where $\bar{s}_i^{n-1} = s(\bar{x}_i,t^{n-1})$ with $\bar{x}_i = x_i - b(s^n_i,c^n_i) \Delta t/\phi_i$. \begin{proof} Let $p_1 = (x,t^n)$ be a point on the grid (see \Fig{fig:paper2-char-method}) and the characteristic that passes through this point intersects the previous time level at $p_2 = (\bar{x},t^{n-1})$ where $\bar{x} = x - b(s,c)/\phi(x) \Delta t$ and let $\Delta \tau = \left[(x-\bar{x})^2 + (t^n -t^{n-1})^2\right]^{1/2}$.
 Hence $\Delta \tau = \frac{\psi_s}{\phi} \Delta t$.
 Using the Taylor series expansion along the characteristic direction, we write